 Treating fibromyalgia is equally as difficult

 Current treatment for fibromyalgia attempts to treat the symptoms of the condition, rather than the condition itself, as not enough is known about the underlying mechanisms that cause the condition.
 Treatment largely aims to reduce pain and improve sleep, leaving people to experiment with different self-management techniques to ease symptoms.
 A combination of heat, rest, exercise, relaxation techniques and measures to reduce stress can enable some people with fibromyalgia to maintain a productive life.
 Healthcare professionals may refer people to a physiotherapist or occupational therapist for further treatment and advice.
 People are sometimes referred to a pain clinic, which may not take the pain away, but it can help lessen the impact on daily life.
 Since pain can affect your mood and behaviour, psychological support may be useful.
-Therapies such as cognitive behavioural therapy (CBT) have helpful to several people with fibromyalgia.
+Therapies such as cognitive behavioural therapy (CBT) have been helpful for some people with fibromyalgia.

 Introducing Fibromyalgia Action UK

 Fibromyalgia Action UK is a registered charity in the UK working to improve the lives of people with fibromyalgia by increasing awareness of the condition, improving access to fibromyalgia treatments and providing support to people living with fibromyalgia and their families.
 In addition, Fibromyalgia Action UK provides medical information for professionals, operates a national helpline, manages an online support forum and links up to a UK-wide system of support groups working at local and regional levels.
-I’ve now been on the board of trustees for Fibromyalgia Action UK for two years, committed to improving the awareness and support available for people living with fibromyalgia across the UK, as well as improving access to research opportunities and pushing for further research into fibromyalgia.
+I’ve now been on the board of trustees for Fibromyalgia Action UK for nearly three years, committed to improving the awareness and support available for people living with fibromyalgia across the UK, as well as improving access to research opportunities and pushing for further research into fibromyalgia.

 Support is available